iKamranShahzad/backend-nodejs-capstone/README.md

 ## Listed Features

 - **Browse Items:** View a list of available second-hand items.
-- **Search and Filter:** Search for items based on keywords, category, condition, and age.
+- **Search and Filter:** Search for items based on keywords, category, product condition, and age.
 - **Item Details:** View detailed information about each item, including descriptions and comments.
 - **User Authentication:** Register, log in, and manage user profiles.
 - **Add Items:** Logged-in users can post new items for sale.